Church services, serene holiday activities around Breckenridge | SummitDaily.com

 GIVE VOICE TO THE SPIRIT OF CHRISTMAS

 Singing with Santa.
 The popular Summit Choral Society can be heard caroling on Friday, Dec.
-23 at 7 p.m. at Our Lady of Peace Catholic Church in Silverthorne.
+23, at 7 p.m. at Our Lady of Peace Catholic Church in Silverthorne.
 On Saturday morning, Dec.
-24, the choir will be spreading cheer (and accompanying Santa) at Arapahoe Basin, from 10 a.m. until noon.
+24, the choir will be spreading cheer (and accompanying Santa) at Arapahoe Basin Ski Area, from 10 a.m. until noon.

 FIND SERENITY ON THE YOGA MAT